RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>56</sup> And they returned, and prepared spices and ointments; and rested the sabbath day according to the commandment.
 ## Chapter 24

-<sup>1</sup> Now upon the first [day] of the week, very early in the morning , they came unto the sepulchre, bringing the spices which they had prepared, and certain [others] with them.
+<sup>1</sup> Now upon the first [day] of the week, very early in the morning, they came unto the sepulchre, bringing the spices which they had prepared, and certain [others] with them.
 <sup>2</sup> And they found the stone rolled away from the sepulchre.
 <sup>3</sup> And they entered in, and found not the body of the Lord Jesus.
-<sup>4</sup> And it came to pass, as they were much perplexed thereabout , behold, two men stood by them in shining garments:
+<sup>4</sup> And it came to pass, as they were much perplexed thereabout, behold, two men stood by them in shining garments:
 <sup>5</sup> And as they were afraid, and bowed down [their] faces to the earth, they said unto them, Why seek ye the living among the dead?
 <sup>6</sup> He is not here, but is risen: remember how he spake unto you when he was yet in Galilee,
 <sup>7</sup> Saying, The Son of man must be delivered into the hands of sinful men, and be crucified, and the third day rise again.
 <sup>8</sup> And they remembered his words,
 <sup>9</sup> And returned from the sepulchre, and told all these things unto the eleven, and to all the rest.
 <sup>10</sup>  It was Mary Magdalene, and Joanna, and Mary [the mother] of James, and other [women that were] with them, which told these things unto the apostles.
 <sup>11</sup> And their words seemed to them as idle tales, and they believed them not.
 <sup>12</sup> Then arose Peter, and ran unto the sepulchre; and stooping down, he beheld the linen clothes laid by themselves, and departed, wondering in himself at that which was come to pass.
 <sup>13</sup> And, behold, two of them went that same day to a village called Emmaus, which was from Jerusalem [about] threescore furlongs.